spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/1-getting-started/1-stream.md

 1. Click **Runtime** in the menu.

-2. Click "`http-ingest.log`".
+2. Click `http-ingest.log`.

-3. Copy the path in the "`stdout`" text box on the dashboard
+3. Copy the path in the `stdout` text box on the dashboard

 4. In another console window, type the following, replacing `/path/from/stdout/textbox/in/dashboard` with the value you copied